How to Do Payroll in Nevada in 10 Steps

 Accrued Paid Time Off

-In Nevada, you have the choice of front-loading leave at the start of the year or letting leave accrue.
-If your company has a paid time off policy, you must follow that policy for allowing rollover and paying out any unused and accrued time off.
+If you’re not required to provide paid leave and your company has a paid time off policy, you must follow that policy for allowing rollover and paying out any unused and accrued time off.
 It’s good practice to have these policies written and included in your company handbook so employees know what to expect.

 Nevada HR Laws That Affect Payroll